 Manufacturers of baby bottles and cups have stopped using polycarbonate containing BPA in response to consumer concerns it may affect children.
 Campbell Soup Co.
-(CPB) is among food makers phasing out the use of BPA, while beverage companies such as Coca-Cola Co.
-(KO) have kept the chemical, saying it’s safe.
+(CPB:US) is among food makers phasing out the use of BPA, while beverage companies such as Coca-Cola Co.
+(KO:US) have kept the chemical, saying it’s safe.

 “The information provided in your petition was not sufficient to persuade FDA, at this time, to initiate rulemaking to prohibit the use of BPA in human food and food packaging,” David H. Horsey, an acting associate FDA commissioner, said today in a letter to the Natural Resources Defense Council.

 NRDC, a New York-based environmental advocacy group, petitioned the FDA in 2008 to ban its use in food and drinks packaging.
 BPA, produced by combining phenol and acetone, mimics the female hormone estrogen and may affect the brain and prostate gland in fetuses and young children, according to the National Institutes of Health.

 A ban would hurt profits at can-maker Silgan Holdings Inc. (SLGN:US) and others in the $60 billion industry, Ghansham Panjabi, an analyst at Robert W. Baird & Co., said before the FDA announcement.
 The biggest U.S. producer of BPA is Saudi Basic Industries Corp.
 (SABIC), followed by Bayer AG (BAYN) and Dow Chemical Co.
 (DOW:US)